Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 Mayor Bloomberg and his newsroom

-As this debate played out inside Bloomberg News, Mike Bloomberg was mayor of New York City.
+As this debate played out inside Bloomberg News, Mike Bloomberg was the mayor of New York City.
 Officially, he had relinquished control of the company.
 In reality, his former executives say, Bloomberg was in frequent contact and shared his aspirations for growth in China.

 At a press conference after The New York Times first wrote about the internal fight over the decision not to publish, Bloomberg denied the story had been killed.